FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 #### Installing Docker

 To install Docker, we will be using the [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) provided by Docker.
-If you want to customize the installation, feel free to install the Docker Engine [through other means](https://docs.docker.com/engine/install/ubuntu/#installation-methods). **It is recommended to double check the installation instructions by following the first hyperlink, as they may have changed since writing this.**
+If you want to customize the installation, feel free to install the Docker Engine [through other means](https://docs.docker.com/engine/install/ubuntu/#installation-methods). **It is recommended to double-check the installation instructions by following the first hyperlink, as they may have changed since writing this.**

 Run the following commands in the terminal: